 Summary on measurements taken to seal sanitary sewer lines - RCU has taken a proactive approach to seal sewer lines and rehabilitating manholes over the thorough inspection of surface lines and manholes by responding to any issues with long-term and permanent solutions.
 Performing these actions is proven to be effective and efficient in reducing infiltration and preventing SSOs from occurring.
-As mentioned earlier, RCU has raised/rehabilitated approximately 10 manholes in the Shady Grove lift station area.
-This has resulted in a noticeable reduction in I/I. We are presently preparing to raise/rehabilitate ten more manholes to reduce I/I further.
+RCU has raised/rehabilitated ~10 manholes in the Shady Grove lift station area.
+This has resulted in a noticeable reduction in I/I. The County is preparing to raise/rehabilitate ten more manholes to reduce I/I further.

-Operations/Maintenance personnel replaced manhole cover on UV system influent manhole at Broad River WWTP with a higher vertical section.
+Operations/Maintenance personnel replaced the manhole cover on the UV system influent manhole at Broad River WWTP with a higher vertical section.
 It resealed joints to stop past seepage and halt any leakage.

 Summary of approach to eliminate sanitary sewer failures - As mentioned above, RCU takes an aggressive, professional, and dedicated stance on the issue of SSOs and their prevention.
-The philosophy, adopted not only by the Chain of Command but also by field level supervisors and all other workers, is that the prevention of an SSO far outweighs any response that can be mustered during or after one has occurred.
+The philosophy, adopted not only by the Chain of Command, but also by field-level supervisors and all other workers, is that the prevention of an SSO far outweighs any response that can be mustered during or after one has occurred.
 Having stated that understanding, a reiteration of crucial points of this program is not without merit, as this further reinforces the main points of the response and reaction.

 RCU maintains the necessary equipment and material to repair manholes, risers, and lids, which are on standby for immediate deployment as needed.
 Visual inspections of these lines using the SL-RAT and CCTV are conducted continuously.
 Also, because part of the procedure of Right-of-Way maintenance and mowing is to inspect the condition of manholes and lines visually, this further increases the chances of identifying any problems with the lines.
 The technicians identify the issues, mark them with paint, and immediately report any damages or issues to their supervisor.
-Inspection of lines is optimized by integrating the SL-RAT with the GIS layout of our sewer system.
-Utilizing these procedures allows for accurate and real-time updates of the system and identification of any potential future hazards or issues.
+In addition, the inspection of lines is optimized by integrating the SL-RAT with the GIS layout of our sewer system and computing the SSO amount using the hydraulic model.
+Utilizing these procedures allows for accurate and real-time system updates and identification of any potential future hazards or issues.

-Personnel is trained in the mechanical aspect of the system and the operations side as well, ensuring that there is at least an understanding of how the entire system works, from the time the wastewater enters the system, then properly treated and released into the outfall.
+Personnel are trained in the mechanical aspect of the system and the operations side, ensuring that there is at least an understanding of how the entire system works from the time the wastewater enters the system, adequately treated and released into the outfall.
 Safety, communication, and a working knowledge of the system and its relationship to the community are key points to preventing an SSO and anticipating where a problem may arise.
-These attributes, combined with the necessary equipment, access to contractors, and all personnel's ability to make, informed decisions at the scene, add to maintaining a safe environment.
+These attributes, combined with the necessary equipment, access to contractors, and the ability of all personnel to make, informed decisions at the scene, add to maintaining a safe environment.

-All crews are instructed to inspect the pump stations at least twice weekly, including the generators on-site, floats, transducers, and other necessary components of those areas.
+All crews are instructed to inspect the pump stations at least twice weekly, including the on-site generators, floats, transducers, and other necessary components.
 Accountability and documentation of these actions are also critical.
-A consistent form was compiled for each pump station so that all observations could be recorded at the inspection time.
+Therefore, a consistent form was compiled for each pump station to record all observations at inspection time.
 These sheets are collected monthly and reviewed by the Maintenance Supervisor.
-They understand that any deviance in the pump station's usual operations is to be immediately reported to the appropriate person for immediate action.
+They understood that any deviance in the usual operations of the pump station is to be immediately reported to the appropriate person for immediate action.